 After retirement, the NFL came calling.
-And soon Jeff was serving as the National Football League’s senior vice president and chief security officer, overseeing everything from stadium security to fan conduct to game integrity, along with special event security for the Super Bowl, Pro Bowl, NFL Draft and much more.
+And soon Jeffrey was serving as the National Football League’s senior vice president and chief security officer, overseeing everything from stadium security to fan conduct to game integrity, along with special event security for the Super Bowl, Pro Bowl, NFL Draft and much more.

 In November, Miller moved on from MSA Security and founded his own consulting firm, Jeffrey Miller Consulting.

-Though Jeff still finds time to assess security for concerts and festivals.
+Though Jeffrey still finds time to assess security for concerts and festivals.
 Not just at permanent stadiums, but at temporary spaces like music festivals, lending his crucial expertise so that events better understand how to keep their customers both safe and happy throughout their experience.

 IMPROVING EVENT SECURITY SINCE 9/11

 Everything changed on 9/11.
 The need to keep Americans safe from the threat of terrorism suddenly became more important than ever.
-That meant big changes for event security, which Jeff says the NFL embraced.
+That meant big changes for event security, which Jeffrey says the NFL embraced.

-Under Jeff, the NFL “went from pat-downs to enhanced pat-downs to handheld metal detectors and walkthrough metal detectors,” he says.
+Under Jeffrey, the NFL “went from pat-downs to enhanced pat-downs to handheld metal detectors and walkthrough metal detectors,” he says.
 “We instituted a policy on clear bags which is now being used by events all over the world.”

 UNDERSTANDING RISKS IS STEP ONE